 Your app should run in a bundle exactly as it does when run from source.
 However, you may want to learn at run-time whether the app is running from source or whether it is bundled (“frozen”).
 You can use the following code to check “are we bundled?”:

-import sys if getattr(sys, 'frozen') and hasattr(sys, '_MEIPASS'): print('running in a PyInstaller bundle') else: print('running in a normal Python process')
+import sys if getattr(sys, 'frozen', False) and hasattr(sys, '_MEIPASS'): print('running in a PyInstaller bundle') else: print('running in a normal Python process')

 When a bundled app starts up, the bootloader sets the